Number Of Liters In A Gallon

 Standardization Efforts

 Various organizations are working to promote the standardization of measurement systems around the world.
-These efforts aim to reduce confusion and facilitate international collaboration by encouraging the adoption of a single, universally accepted system of measurement.
+These efforts aim to reduce confusion and enable international collaboration by encouraging the adoption of a single, universally accepted system of measurement.
 While the metric system is widely considered to be the most suitable candidate for this role, the transition can be complex and time-consuming.

 Standardization efforts often involve collaboration between governments, industries, and educational institutions.
 By working together, these stakeholders can develop and implement strategies to promote the adoption of the metric system and reduce the reliance on the imperial system.
 This can ultimately lead to a more streamlined and efficient global economy.